Lighthit/Discord_Bot/AI/skill/tools-routing.md

 )
 ```

+**⚠️ IMPORTANT — folder selection:**
-If the user specifies a folder, use it.
+- If the user specifies a folder, use it.
+- If the user does NOT specify a folder anywhere in the conversation, store the file under `misc/`.
+- Never store a file in the root of the file vault — every file must be placed inside a folder (a named one, or `misc/` by default).

-Examples
+Examples folder

 ```
 ticket